-- Chapter 1 gives general information about the Network Statement and contacts. - Chapter 2 describes the main technical and functional characteristics of the railway network. - Chapter 3 defines legal requirements and access proceedings to the railway network. - Chapter 4 sets the procedure for the allocation of the train paths. - Chapter 5 describes the train path services, charges and the technical and functional characteristics where the services are provided. - Chapter 6 contains operational rules. - Chapter 7 describes services (apart from the train path services), the service facilities and charges. - Chapter 8 contains the Swedish Transport Administration's general terms and conditions.
+- Chapter 1 gives general information about the Network Statement and contacts. - Chapter 2 describes the main technical and functional characteristics of the railway network. - Chapter 3 defines legal requirements and access proceedings to the railway network. - Chapter 4 sets the procedure for the allocation of the train paths. - Chapter 5 describes the train path services, charges and the technical and functional characteristics where the services are provided. - Chapter 6 contains operational rules. - Chapter 7 describes service facilities (apart from the train path service). - Chapter 8 contains the Swedish Transport Administration's general terms and conditions.